RajdipKhan/Climate-change-visualization/README.md

-# Time Series animation on Map
+# Geographical Scatter Plot of Time Series data
 This is a simple animation of data points through out time on specific lat lon position.